On Hardy spaces of local and nonlocal operators

 \end{thm} \begin{proof} The result follows from Lemma~\ref{lem:rhp} and (\ref{eq:asF}).
 In fact,

 \end{proof} We remark in passing that for $h\equiv 1$ we obtain $\HH^p_h=\HH^p$.
-To rigorously state this observation, one should discuss conditioning by functions $h$ with nontrivial values on $D^c$ (\cite{MR2365478}).
-We will not embark on this endeavor, instead in the next section we will fully discuss the conditional Hardy spaces of a local operator, in which case the values of $h$ on $D^c$ are irrelevant.
+To rigorously state this observation, one should discuss conditioning by functions $h$ with nontrivial values on $D^c$. \kb{In this connection we note that \cite{MR1654115} suggest that the stopped (rather than the killed) process should be used to this end (see also \cite[Remark~11]{MR2365478} and \cite[Chapter~11]{MR2152573}).} We will not embark on this endeavor, instead in the next section we fully discuss the conditional Hardy spaces of a local operator, in which case the values of $h$ on $D^c$ are irrelevant.